codepath/android_guides/Creating-and-Using-Fragments.md

 		return v;
 	}

+        // This fires 4th, and this is the first time the Activity is fully created.
 	// Accessing the view hierarchy of the parent activity must be done in the onActivityCreated
 	// At this point, it is safe to search for View objects by their ID, for example.
 	@Override